 Using GRT from Ada¶

-This topic is only for advanced users knowing how to use Ada and GNAT.
-This is provided only for reference, I have tested this once before releasing GHDL 0.19 but this is not checked at each release.
+This topic is only for advanced users who know how to use Ada and GNAT.
+This is provided only for reference; we have tested this once before releasing GHDL 0.19, but this is not checked at each release.

 The simulator kernel of GHDL named GRT is written in Ada95 and contains a very light and slightly adapted version of VHPI.
 Since it is an Ada implementation it is called AVHPI.
 Although being tough, you may interface to AVHPI.